 Free daily guided walks!

-Discover Kings Park on one of our twice-daily free guided walks.
+Discover Kings Park with the ‘Official Guides of Kings Park’ on one of our twice-daily free guided walks.
 See our stunning wildflowers and learn fascinating facts about our history, flora and fauna.

 Meet at the walks sign at the bottom of the steps near the Visitor Information Centre at 10am or 1pm daily – no need to book, just turn up.